Almaden Minerals (NYSE:AAU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued on Wednesday.
-The firm set a “sell” rating on the stock.
+StockNews.com initiated coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a report released on Friday morning.
+The brokerage issued a sell rating on the stock.

-Shares of NYSE:AAU opened at $0.36 on Wednesday.
-Almaden Minerals has a one year low of $0.27 and a one year high of $0.60.

 - Get a free copy of the StockNews.com research report on Almaden Minerals (AAU)